 (f) Make the complete Statewide List of Eligible Training Providers and Programs available to participants and customers through the WorkSource Oregon Centers.

-(10) The Department shall administer the criteria and application procedures and provide guidance to Local Boards to be used in administering the eligible training provider process at the local level.
+(10) The Office shall administer the criteria and application procedures and provide guidance to Local Boards to be used in administering the eligible training provider process at the local level.

 [Publications: Publications referenced are available from the agency.]